-If you have the choice of adjusting status, you should ask your petitioner to note your choice on your Form I-130 or I-140, if you are submitting these as separate documents.
-If you are submitting them concurrently with your green card application, however, you don't need to give USCIS any advance notice--you just mail in your application and await follow-up action.
+If you have the choice of adjusting status, you should ask your U.S. petitioner (family member or employer) to note your choice on your Form I-130 or I-140, if you are submitting these as separate documents.
+If you are submitting them concurrently with your green card application, however, you don't need to give USCIS any advance notice.
+You just mail in your application and await follow-up action.

 A final note: Some applicants, while they technically have a choice, should really choose adjustment of status rather than consular processing if at all possible, because of their past unlawful stay in the United States.
 See "Advantages and Disadvantages to Adjustment of Status," below, for further explanation.

 Depending on which country you are from and which part of the U.S. you live in, your local U.S. consulate might be handling visa applications at a faster rate than your local USCIS office.
 You can check the processing times for Form I-485 on the USCIS website, then make inquiries of the U.S. consulate serving your country to compare.